Doctor Couple Found Brutally Slain in Boston Penthouse

 “It’s very troubling,” Boston Police Commissioner William Evans told the Boston Globe on Saturday.
 “These are two well-respected people killed in their penthouse apartment.”

-Boston police declined to comment on Sunday about the details of the bloody scene, but said the killing “did not appear to be random.”
+Boston police declined to comment on Sunday about the details of the bloody scene, but said the killings “did not appear to be random.”

+Officials told the Boston Globe that Teixeira and the doctors were “known to each other,’ but did not say how.

 North Shore Pain Management, where Field worked as a doctor, released a statement saying he was known for his “tireless devotion.”